sdaves/espruino-caffeinated/readme.md

-This is a collection of espruino coffeescript demos.
+Espruino Caffeinated
 ===

+Espruino Caffeinated is a toolchain to run CoffeeScript applications on Espruino compatible environments.

-Tested on the STM32F3DISCOVERY, a ~ $10 development board capable of running espruino.
+Known to work with the STM32F3DISCOVERY, a ~ $10 development board capable of running Espruino.

 Getting Started
 ---